 - It has essential vitamins and minerals needed for the growth and development of the baby.

-- Can be fed anywhere as no sterilisation of bottles and mixing up of baby formula is required.
+- Can be fed anywhere as no sterilization of bottles and mixing up of baby formula is required.

 - Excellent bonding between mother and newborn is bound.